-AdDoubles is a new out-of-home format that sells two independent advertising campaigns from a single physical installation — each visible only to the audience approaching from its designed direction.
-No electronics.
-No software.
+AdDoubles is a passive directional out-of-home format that lets a single physical display face carry two independent campaigns at the same time — each visible from its designed approach direction.
+No screen.
+No onboard software.
 No camera tracking.
-The audience separation is geometric, permanent, and requires no ongoing management.
+No powered display surface.
+The audience separation is geometric: engineered into the reflective surface itself.

-AdDoubles breaks this constraint for the first time.
-A Flective surface encodes two independent advertising campaigns simultaneously — each visible only to the audience approaching from its designed direction.
+AdDoubles is built for exactly that.
+A Flective surface encodes two independent campaigns at once — each visible from its designed approach direction.
 Eastbound traffic sees Campaign A. Westbound traffic sees Campaign B. They are looking at the same physical surface.
-Neither can see the other's message.
+The surface does not rotate, refresh, sense, or switch — each campaign is resolved optically from its viewing direction.

 For media agencies: AdDoubles enables directional audience targeting that has never existed in non-digital OOH.
 A campaign targeting morning commuters heading into a CBD can be booked independently from an evening campaign targeting outbound commuters — on the same physical surface, at the same time.